 The fund has two aims:

-- To provide a combination of capital growth and income to deliver a return that is higher than the global stockmarket over any five-year period; and
+to provide a combination of capital growth and income to deliver a return that is higher than that of the US stockmarket over any five-year period;

 Investment policy and strategy

-Core investment: At least 80% of the fund is invested in the shares of companies from anywhere in the world (including emerging markets), across any sector and of any size.
-The fund is concentrated and usually holds shares in fewer than 40 companies.
+Core investment: At least 80% of the fund is invested in the shares of companies across any sector and of any size that are domiciled, or conducting the major part of their economic activity, in the US and Canada.
+The fund usually holds shares in fewer than 50 companies.

 Risks associated with the fund

 The value and income from the fund's assets will go down as well as up.
 This will cause the value of your investment to fall as well as rise.
 There is no guarantee that the fund will achieve its objective and you may get back less than you originally invested.

 The fund can be exposed to different currencies.
 Movements in currency exchange rates may adversely affect the value of your investment.